-The Review Committee for Radiation Oncology will not consider requests for exceptions to the 80-hour limit to the residents' work week.
-(Core)
+The Review Committee for Family Medicine will not consider requests for exceptions to the 80-hour limit to the residents' work week.

-Background and Intent: Exceptions may be granted for specific rotations if the program can justify the increase based on criteria specified by the Review Committee.
-Review Committees may opt not to permit exceptions.
-The underlying philosophy for this requirement is that while it is expected that all residents should be able to train within an 80-hour work week, it is recognized that some programs may include rotations with alternate structures based on the nature of the specialty.
+VI.F.4.c).(1) In preparing a request for an exception, the program director must follow the clinical and educational work hour exception policy from the ACGME Manual of requirement is that while it is expected that all residents should be able to train within an 80-hour work week, it is recognized that some programs may include rotations with alternate structures based on the nature of the specialty.
 DIO/GMEC approval is required before the request will be considered by the Review Committee.